sborms/futsalfriend/README.md

 :smirk: Do you care to analyse vanity statistics?

+**Futsal Friend** is a small web application built using player and competition data from [Liefhebbers Zaalvoetbal Cup](https://www.lzvcup.be/), a Belgian futsal organisation counting over 900 teams.
+Its usefulness is not limited to players from one of the LZV Cup leagues.

 ## Scraping

-The scraping part includes some nice logging.
+The scraping component includes some nice logging.
 See below!
 For more information about the logging setup, this [Medium post](https://medium.com/@sborms/while-my-python-script-gently-logs-2a3491338ecd) helps.

 <p align="center"> <img src="assets/showofflogs.png" alt="logs"/> </p>